liupengsay/PyIsTheBestLang/README.md

 ***
-# Some Templates, Examples and Problems Of Data Structure and Algorithm
+# Templates, Examples and Problems Of Data Structure and Algorithm
 ***
 # Overview
 This project is orgnaized by the following structure